+.1 Definitions:

-- .1 Definitions: - .1 Deterioration of coated glass: Defects developing from normal use that are attributed to the manufacturing process and not to causes other than glass breakage and practices for maintaining and cleaning coated glass contrary to manufacturer's written instructions.
+- .1 Deterioration of coated glass: Defects developing from normal use that are attributed to the manufacturing process and not to causes other than glass breakage and practices for maintaining and cleaning coated glass contrary to manufacturer's written instructions.
 Defects include peeling, cracking and other indications of deterioration in metallic coating. - .2 Deterioration of insulating glass: Failure of the hermetic seal under normal use that is attributed to the manufacturing process and not to causes other than glass breakage and practices for maintaining and cleaning insulating glass contrary to manufacturer's written instructions.
 Evidence of failure is the obstruction of vision by dust, moisture or film on interior surfaces of glass. - .3 Deterioration of laminated glass: Defects developed from normal use that are attributed to the manufacturing process and not to causes other than glass breakage and practices for maintaining and cleaning laminated glass contrary to manufacturer's written instructions.
 Defects include edge separation, delaminating material obstructing vision through glass and blemishes exceeding those allowed by referenced laminated glass standards. - .4 Interspace or airspace: The space between lites of any insulating glass unit that contains dehydrated air or a specified gas. - .5 Manufacturer: A firm that produces primary glass or fabricated glass products as defined in referenced glazing publications.

-- .1 Submit required submittals in accordance with Section 01 33 00. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this section. - .3 Shop drawings: - .1 Show details of each type of glazing system in conjunction with the framing system indicating type of glass, sizes, shapes, glazing material and quantity.
-Show details indicating glazing material, glazing thickness, bite on the glass and glass edge clearance. - .2 For glass scheduled or indicated as engineered and glass to serve as guards in accordance with building code, shop drawings to be engineered shop drawings. - .3 Indicate analysis of glass including maximum deflection and allowable stresses (from imposed dead/live loads and thermal loads.
+- .1 Submit required submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this Section. - .3 Shop Drawings: - .1 Show details of each type of glazing system in conjunction with the framing system indicating type of glass, sizes, shapes, glazing material and quantity.
+Show details indicating glazing material, glazing thickness, bite on the glass and glass edge clearance. - .2 For glass scheduled or indicated in the Contract Drawings as engineered and glass to serve as guards in accordance with the Ontario Building Code, Shop Drawings to be engineered Shop Drawings. - .3 Indicate analysis of glass including maximum deflection and allowable stresses (from imposed dead/live loads and thermal loads. - .4 Samples: - .1 Submit 305 mm (12") square samples of each type of glass indicated except for clear monolithic glass products, and 305 mm (12") long samples of each color required, except black, for each type of sealant or gasket exposed to view. - .1 Submit three control samples for each glass type showing maximum range of visible difference between units for the project. - .5 Test and evaluation reports:

-- .4 Samples: - .1 Submit 305 mm (12") square samples of each type of glass indicated except for clear monolithic glass products, and 305 mm (12") long samples of each color required, except black, for each type of sealant or gasket exposed to view. - .1 Submit 3 control samples for each glass type showing maximum range of visible difference between units for the Project. - .5 Test and evaluation reports: - .1 Obtain compatibility and adhesion test reports from sealant manufacturer indicating that glazing materials were tested for compatibility and adhesion with glazing sealant as well as other glazing materials including insulating units. - .6 Manufacturer reports: - .1 Submit glass fabricator's product information and structural calculations indicating compliance with glazing standards established by the Glass Association of North America (GANA).
-Submittal to include thermal stress and structural load analysis of the proposed glass types, configuration and sizes. - .7 Submit sample glazing warranty. - .8 Submit letter from IGMAC or IGMA/IGCC, or a test report prepared by independent testing company confirming insulating glass units of the types required have been successfully tested in accordance with CAN/CGSB 12.8-97 or ASTM E2190-10 and will withstand design loads specified in the Contract Documents.
+- .1 Obtain compatibility and adhesion test reports from sealant manufacturer indicating that glazing materials were tested for compatibility and adhesion with glazing sealant as well as other glazing materials including insulating units. - .6 Manufacturer reports: - .1 Submit glass fabricator's Product information and structural calculations indicating compliance with glazing standards established by the Glass Association of North America (GANA) Please review this insertion which was made to ensure compliance with trade treaties.
+Submittal to include thermal stress and structural load analysis of the proposed glass types, configuration and sizes. - .7 Submit sample glazing warranty. - .8 Submit letter from Insulating Glass Manufacturers Association of Canada (IGMAC) or equivalent association or a test report prepared by independent testing company confirming insulating glass units of the types required have been successfully tested in accordance with CAN/CGSB 12.8-97 or ASTM E2190-10 and will withstand design loads specified in the Contract Documents.

-- .1 Submit closeout submittals in accordance with Section 01 77 00. - .2 Operation and maintenance data: - .1 Submit maintenance and cleaning instructions for glass and glazing for incorporation into the operating and maintenance manuals.
+- .1 Submit closeout submittals in accordance with Section 01 77 00 = Contract Closeout Procedures and Submittals. - .2 Operation and maintenance data: - .1 Submit maintenance and cleaning instructions for glass and glazing for incorporation into the operating and maintenance manuals.